scaleoutsoftware/JavaDigitalTwinCore/README.md

 }
 ```

-We need to encapsulate our classes and attach them to the execution environment.
-To do this, we'll package our classes and attach them to the execution environment by adding a dependency JAR:
+We need to give StreamServer the classes we've just created so that the environment can transparently create new DigitalTwins from our DigitalTwinModel.
+Before we tell StreamServer, we'll want to create a JAR with all of our newly created classes.
+Once the JAR is created, we can add them as a dependency to the execution environment.
+To do this, replace the contents of Main.java with the following:

 ```
 import com.scaleoutsoftware.digitaltwin.core.SendingResult;